uf-aiaos/uf-aiaos.github.io/_pages/research.md

 #### **3. Software development**

-- Dekkers JCM, Su L, Kramer L, and **Yu H.** (2022).
+- Dekkers JCM, Su L, Kramer L, and **Yu H**.
+(2022).
 A tool for the design of breeding programs using genomics.
-In: _Proceedings, 12th World Congress of Genetics Applied to Livestock Production._ July 3-8, Rotterdam, The Netherlands.
+In: _Proceedings, 12th World Congress of Genetics Applied to Livestock Production._ July 3-8, Rotterdam, The Netherlands. [[PDF]](https://www.wageningenacademic.com/pb-assets/wagen/WCGALP2022/45_006.pdf)

 - **Yu H** and Morota G. (2021).
 GCA: [An R package for genetic connectedness analysis using pedigree and genomic data.](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-021-07414-7){:target="_blank"} _BMC Genomics_.
 22:119. doi: 10.1186/s12864-021-07414-7